-We touched down at LAX at 8pm and hopped into our car to check into our hotel, the Crowne Plaza Ventura Beach where we both jumped into our beds and promptly fell asleep, I know, rock’n’roll.
-Jetlag had us up bright and early so we popped down for the breakfast buffet before heading to Avis to collect our Car Rental and drive it to Arroyo Verde Park, Ventura for a little post breakfast hike.
-The wild flowers and scenery was just beautiful and we couldn’t believe it had all been under fire just five months previous, it was wonderful to see the area coming back to life after such devastation.
+We touched down at LAX at 8 pm and hopped into our car to check into our hotel, the Crowne Plaza Ventura Beach where we both jumped into our beds and promptly fell asleep, I know, rock’n’roll!
+Jetlag had us up bright and early so we popped down for the breakfast buffet before heading to Avis to collect our Car Rental and drive it to Arroyo Verde Park, Ventura for a little post-breakfast hike.
+The wildflowers and scenery were just beautiful!
+We couldn’t believe it had all been under fire just five months previous, it was wonderful to see the area coming back to life after such devastation.
 After getting more than a little sweaty on our hike (and stroking all the dogs) we drove to the beach for Yoga with Ventura Pop Up Yoga at the Marina Park, Ventura.
 My friend Harri had never tried Yoga before and it was the perfect intro, especially under the sun with the sea splashing alongside us.
-With two workouts complete we were excited for brunch so headed to Cajun Kitchen, Ventura, to sample the local delights, my favourite was 100% the beignets (“bin-yays” delicious bite-size french-style doughnuts topped with powdered sugar) honesty, they were bits of sugary heaven.
+With two workouts complete we were excited for brunch so headed to Cajun Kitchen, Ventura, to sample the local delights, my favourite was 100% the beignets (“bin-yays” delicious bite-size French-style doughnuts topped with powdered sugar) honesty, they were bits of sugary heaven.

-At 3pm we were starting to need a cocktail or two so jumped into the car and checked into the Belmond El Encanto, Santa Barbara, our favourite hotel of the entire trip.
-We were greeted with big smiles as we arrived and the most beautiful villa-type room for us both to enjoy, the hummus by the bed was my favourite thing!
-We popped on some fresh clothes and took a look around before hopping on the shuttle to the harbour for a two hour Sunset Sail along the beautiful Santa Barbara coastline on the Double Dolphin, a 50 foot catamaran courtesy of the Santa Barbara Sailing Center.
+At 3 pm we were in need of a cocktail or two so jumped into the car and checked into the Belmond El Encanto, Santa Barbara, our favourite hotel of the entire trip.
+We were greeted with big smiles as we arrived and the most beautiful villa-type room for us both to enjoy.
+The hummus by the bed was my favourite thing!
+We popped on some fresh clothes and took a look around before hopping on the shuttle to the harbour for a two hour Sunset Sail along the beautiful Santa Barbara coastline on the Double Dolphin, a 50-foot catamaran courtesy of the Santa Barbara Sailing Center.
 The trip was beautiful, with music, drinks and a lot of smiles we watched the sun go down under a huge blanket and put the world to rights, it was the perfect ending to our first full day.

-Breakfast is always my favourite time of day so I was excited to see what the Belmond El Encanto had on offer and they certainly didn’t disappoint, so I went all out and had two courses!
-We spent the morning relaxing by their beautiful heated pool before checking out to drive to Biddle Ranch Vineyard, San Luis Obispo, for a picnic and afternoon of tasting their local wines.
-My best friend Harri works in the wine industry so it was lovely to learn from her as we put our lips to the test over five of their delicious wines, I just wish I could have taken them all home in my suitcase!
+Breakfast is always my favourite time of day so I was excited to see what the Belmond El Encanto had on offer.
+They certainly didn’t disappoint and I went all out and had two courses!
+We spent the morning relaxing by their beautiful heated pool before checking out to drive to Biddle Ranch Vineyard, San Luis Obispo, for a picnic and an afternoon of tasting their local wines.
+My best friend Harri works in the wine industry so it was lovely to learn from her as we put our lips to the test over five of their delicious wines.
+I just wish I could have taken them all home in my suitcase!

 The next morning we decided to try Nourish, a health food cafe literally next door to the hotel, if you’re heading that way make sure you order one of their smoothies or the oatmeal, I could have had three bowls, it was that good!

-Once back at our tent we were in pure glamping luxury, electric blankets, smores kit, hot water, plug sockets and the most premium bath house, we had the most amazing evening roasting marshmallows under the stars to music, I could’t recommend it more!
-Tip: the mornings and evenings in California can we a little chilly so pack something a little warmer that you can just throw on over your clothes.
+Once back at our tent we were in pure glamping luxury, electric blankets, smores kit, hot water, plug sockets and the most premium bathhouse.
+We had the most amazing evening roasting marshmallows under the stars, listening to music, I couldn’t recommend it more!
+Tip: the mornings and evenings in California can be a little chilly so pack something a little warmer that you can just throw on over your clothes.

-We were kindly invited for lunch at the infamous Post Ranch Inn, Big Sur, known for romance and relaxation it is the ultimate honeymoon escape, with 39 rooms, some facing the ocean and tree-houses overlooking at the mountain, we spent our entire time with our jaws dropped.
-I’m not going to lie, we spent most of our day switching between the two infinity pools and then the rest of time devouring their delicious lunch menu and fun cocktails, the chocolate cheesecake is to die for!
-That night we enjoyed a shower in our Ventana Bathhouse with it’s heated floor before heading out of the resort for the most amazing dinner at Deetjen’s Big Sur Inn, a quirky restaurant with the best atmosphere and a menu we just couldn’t pick one thing from, so in true best friend style we chose two dishes and shared them, if you’re heading here make sure you try the risotto and the paella!
+We were kindly invited for lunch at the infamous Post Ranch Inn, Big Sur.
+Known for romance and relaxation, it is the ultimate honeymoon escape.
+With 39 rooms, some facing the ocean, and tree-houses overlooking the mountain, we spent our entire time with our jaws dropped.
+I’m not going to lie, we spent most of our day switching between the two infinity pools and then the rest of the time devouring their delicious lunch menu and fun cocktails.
+The chocolate cheesecake is to die for!
+That night we enjoyed a shower in our Ventana Bathhouse with its heated floor before heading out of the resort for the most amazing dinner at Deetjen’s Big Sur Inn.
+A quirky restaurant with the best atmosphere and a menu we just couldn’t pick one thing from, so in true best friend style we chose two dishes and shared them.
+If you’re heading here make sure you try the risotto and the paella!

-We spent our final night under the stars buzzing about our trip and looking at photos of the Royal Wedding online, I feel so grateful for this experience and the opportunity to truly live #LikeARoyal in California, thank you to everyone who hosted us, it’s a trip we’ll never forget and I truly home you recreate some of this itinerary and enjoy it for yourselves!
+We spent our final night under the stars, buzzing about our trip and looking at photos of the Royal Wedding online.
+I feel so grateful for this experience and the opportunity to truly live #LikeARoyal in California, thank you to everyone who hosted us, it’s a trip we’ll never forget and I truly hope you recreate some of this itinerary and enjoy it for yourselves!